MOohTus/ODAMNet/docs/source/pages/approaches/methods_overlap.rst

     : Input and output files/parameters of overlap analysis

-    There are two ways to extract target genes: from automatic request (pink boxes) or provided by the user (green boxes).
+    There are two ways to extract target genes: from automatic request (pink boxes) or from the files provided by the user (green boxes).
-    Required files/parameters have solid border line and optional files/parameters have dash border line.
+    Required files/parameters have solid border line and optional files/parameters have dashed border line.
     Output files in pink are created only if the input data are extracted from requests.

 Input parameters for the overlap analysis
 -------------------------------------------

-| To extract target genes from **CTD** and RD pathways from **WP**, see parameters on the ``Data extracted from requests`` tab.
+| To extract target genes from **CTD** and rare disease pathways from **WikiPathways**, see parameters on the ``Data extracted from requests`` tab.
 | To provide **your own** target genes and pathways/processes files, see parameters on the ``Data extracted from user`` tab.

 The ``--outputPath`` parameter is used for both data extraction.